Equity release is a way to take some of the tax-free cash out of your home without having to leave your property.

 Equity release is regulated by the Financial Conduct Authority (FCA).
 This is the UK’s financial regulatory body whose aim is to ensure protection for consumers, enhance market integrity and promote effective competition.

 In addition, the Equity Release Council (ERC), an industry body for the UK equity release sector, provides extra safeguards.
-Plans approved by them ensure:
+Plans meeting their standards ensure:

 A no negative equity guarantee – you can never owe more than the value of your property